mozilla/addon-registration/README.rst

 website (a.k.a AMO) to provide a way to register non AMO-listed addons as a really simple process.

-Have a look at http://addonreg.rtfd.org for more documentation on this service

 How to get started?
 ===================